 Images sensors are equipment designed to transform light signals or electromagnetic energy which go through or reveal the device into a piece of information that contains an image.
 These image sensors are typically employed in the photography and videography sectors, which has been used for creating digital cameras, medical imaging devices, dark vision cameras, device of current imaging, sonars, radars, and so on.
-These Optical Sensors - Photodiodes are built using thousands of little light-intensive cells that replicate the light, recognize the graphics, and transform it into a piece of computer-generated information.
+These Optical Sensors - Photodiodes are built using thousands of little light-intensive cells that replicate the light, recognise the graphics, and transform it into a piece of computer-generated information.
 Two primary sensors exist over here, which are CCD sensors and CMOS sensors.

 CCD